FeitianTech/OpenSK_USB/docs/test.md

 #### - Google Advanced Protection
 - Please refer to [landing page](https://landing.google.com/advancedprotection/) or [help page](https://support.google.com/accounts/answer/7519408?co=GENIE.Platform%3DAndroid&hl=en&oco=0) of Google Advanced Protection to get how to setup.
+!!! warning "WARNING"
+    When you add a security to Google services, you may encount problem because OpenSK uses self attestation.
+So plesae click "Skip" when Chrome prompts "allow this site to see your security key? google.com wants to see the make and model of your security key."

 ### Microsoft
 #### Microsoft Account Passwordless Logon